void-linux/void-docs/src/config/services/index.md

 # ln -s /etc/sv/<service> /var/service/
 ```

-If the system is not currently running, the service can be linked directly into
+If the service is not currently running, the service can be linked directly into
 the `default` [runsvdir](#runsvdirs):

 ```